Klalena/data_stories_of_alena.github.io/_posts/2020-08-28-How-to-Make-Personal-Website-Fast-and-Easy.md

 Once you have this repo, you will have all it needs to make a simple yet elegant website.

 ## Step III: Rename your repository
 The next step is to rename the forked repo from Beautiful-Jekyll to **yourusername.github.io**.
-For this, you need to click on setting and rename the repo as shown below:
+For this, you need to click on settings and rename the repo as shown below:

 ![setting](/assets/img/settings.png)